Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 This constraint was successful, as confirmed by the results.
 If the outlet power fails, the controller immediately transforms to the backup power battery, which is a relay switch, to feed all the subsystems.

 ### C22
+This constraint was successful, as confirmed by the results.
+The wires can withstand voltage drops and overheating.

 ### C23

 ### Purpose of the Experiment